jungaustin/Wage-Tracker/README.md

 - Add and manage jobs with custom titles and hourly wages
 - Log hours worked by date
 - Automatically calculate daily and total earnings
+- Export wage reports as PDFs for a specific date range
 - Data is stored and synced using Google Sheets
 - Simple, minimal, and efficient — no local database required